thinkst/canarytools-docs/docs/common-tasks/incidents.md

 <div class="section-container">
   <div class="details-content">

-After viewing the incidents, we'll use the [Acknowledged-Multiple-Incidents](/incidents/actions.html#acknowledge-multiple-incidents) API to acknowledge all of the incidents on the Console.
+After viewing the incidents, we'll use the [Acknowledge Multiple-Incidents](/incidents/actions.html#acknowledge-multiple-incidents) API to acknowledge all of the incidents on the Console.

 To do this, we'll use the `older_than` optional parameter, which we'll see to a period that encompasses all of the incidents.
-In this case, to ensure we achnowledge all of the incidents, we'll use `0h`.
+In this case, to ensure we acknowledge all of the incidents, we'll use `0h`.

   </div>